ultimape/garden/weeds/write-drafts/virtual-assistant-needs.md

 That effect also helps me write more salient thoughts.
 Writing stuff for a specific person helps me collecting my random thoughts down into a more cohesive narrative.
 Sometimes even a really good question is all I need to solidify the weird threads of ideas that float around in my head.

 I get the sense that I am more willing to work on something for someone else's sake than my own.
 E.g. I have no problems motivating myself to take a shower before visiting someone because I know they'd be uncomfortable if I was gross looking.
 The reason I am even working on this document is because someone is depending on me to finish it.
 Having reminders that subtly hint at this might help a lot.
-E.g. another human being asking me "have you followed up with [x] you were going to do for [person]?" might be more effective than just a popup in some task management tool, if only because it will mean I have to think about how to respond to them.
+E.g. another human being asking me "have you followed up with [ x ] you were going to do for [ person ]?" seems to be more effective than just a popup in some task management tool, if only because it will mean I have to think about how to respond to them.

-I also am rewarded when I can share what I've accomplished with other people.
+Also I am rewarded when I can share what I've accomplished with other people.
 This is partly why I write so much on twitter and create/collect all the research notes etc. It feels good to me to share what I'm learning because it's something I'm proud of, and at this point I've gotten enough people commenting on how it helps them out with learning on their own that also feel good about helping people.

 ### 2. Unpredictable Memory Issues

 #### Overview

 The main thing I run into that ends up being an issue seem to stem from what I believe to be a Multiple Sclerosis related problems, in particular [memory issues](https://www.healthline.com/health/multiple-sclerosis/memory-loss).
 I get weird ['brain fog'](https://en.wikipedia.org/wiki/Clouding_of_consciousness) and my memory for things will occasionally completely disappear.
 I will temporarily forget everything and lose track of time.
 On the outside, this looks like a couple days of scattered thoughts and varying levels of [short term memory loss](https://en.wikipedia.org/wiki/Retrograde_amnesia).
+This is something I am actively working on addressing as part of my own research, but its not something I can confidently say I have a handle on.

 When this gets to it's most extreme forms the challenges are are in the moment-to-moment.
 I'll go out to prepare food and begin to grab a plate.
 Then upon reaching for the plate up I'll realize I'll need to use the bathroom to pee.
 On the way to the bathroom (while still holding the plate), something will surprise me and I'll forget what I was doing.
 I'll then be standing in the living room holding a plate, while anxious from needing to pee, while trying to deal with the more immediate surprise.
 I will eventually have to pee so bad that I will make it to bathroom, set down the plate ("why do I have a plate?") and relieve myself.
 After cleaning up (washing my hands etc).
 I'll go back to my room.
 And not eat and forget the plate and the surprise event entirely.

 Insights like this have been super valuable for me in uncovering ties between Multiple Sclerosis and other neurodegenerative disorders.
-But in the moment they are absolutely awful to deal with.
+But in the moment it occurs, they are absolutely awful to deal with.

 I am still uncertain if this is Multiple Sclerosis or some kind of [schizophrenia related memory symptom](https://www.cuimc.columbia.edu/news/study-finds-brain-marker-poor-memory-schizophrenia-patients).
 In fact there may be little difference given [the weird overlap in M.S. + schiz etiologies](https://www.ncbi.nlm.nih.gov/labs/pmc/articles/PMC5578149/).
 Worse, these very struggles I'm describing make it really hard to jump the medical diagnostic hurdles.
 I literally haven't seen a doctor since 2015, and before that it was in 2005 to get vaccines to go to college.